Read chapters

 "Congratulations on your debut."

-"Er, and how do you find it?"
-The peer asked.
+"And how do you find it?"

-"It is…certainly an education, Your Lordship."
+"It is… certainly an education, Your Lordship."
 She answered evasively.

 Catherine huffed inside as he played with his silly glasses.